About

 2012-2017

 Research and writing practice: What Is To Be Done?
 (Cambridge Scholars, 2014).
+Numerous essays, chapters and journal papers on art and the cultural ecology.

 2012